-Adults 19 and over can register on the web site or by calling the Smoker’s Helpline (1-877-513-5333) by the last day of each month.
+Adults 19 and over can register on the web site by the last day of each month.
 For a chance to win the cash prize, stay tobacco-free for the first 7 days of the next month.
 A new winner is randomly chosen every month.

-- Help a Smoker Quit – Tools and strategies to support smokers along their quit journey.
+Booklets with tips and strategies to quit smoking and support others along their quit journey.

-- On the Road to Quitting – Guides by Health Canada for adults and young adults with information and strategies to successfully stop smoking.
+Guides by Health Canada for adults and young adults with information and strategies to successfully stop smoking

-- Quit 4 Life – A quit smoking booklet and program for youth developed by Health Canada.
+A quit smoking booklet and program for youth developed by Health Canada

 Clear the Air For LGBT communities.
 Information on the benefits of quitting smoking, an assessment tool, quit tips, and other resources.

-Aboriginal Tobacco Program – Tobaccowise Information on tobacco and health from the Aboriginal Tobacco Program of Cancer Care Ontario.
+Indigenous Tobacco Program Tobacco-Wise information on tobacco and health from the Indigenous Tobacco Program of Cancer Care Ontario.

 Pregnets For moms, moms-to-be and health care providers.
 Includes answers to common questions about quitting, discussion boards and other resources for quitting smoking.

-Positive Quitting For people living with HIV, employees at HIV clinics and AIDS service organization.
+Positive Quitting For people living with HIV, employees at HIV clinics and AIDS service organizations.
 Quit smoking resources, links to smoking cessation helplines, training opportunities, model policies, and facts about smoking and HIV.